Liberty Aviation Museum header

 - (Tin Goose Diner website)

-4. Gallery One - Civilian Aviation
+4. Gallery One - Airline Uniform Display

 6. Hangar One

-7. Diner Patio, Exit to Hangar Two
+7. Diner Entrance & Exit to Patio to Hangar Two

 Main Entrance Main Lobby, Front Desk, Gift Shop, Restrooms Gallery One.
 Civilian Aviation Tin Goose Diner Classroom Meeting Room Hangar Two Entrance to Tin Goose Diner.
 Exit to Diner Patio and Hangar Two Entrance to Hangar Two Motorpool.
 Historical Vehicles and PT Boat Restoration Ford Tri-Motor Restoration Hangar Two Gallery Two - Military Aviation